 - Humans Are Bastards / Gray and Gray Morality: At first, the conflict between the USWE and Ugenberg's Empire seems like a classic case of Good Republic, Evil Empire.
 This gets ruthlessly deconstructed as the game progresses.
 And then there's a Twist Ending, which... well, read it for yourself in one of the lower entries...

 - Hyperspace Arsenal: An effectively done aversion of this trope (with a few minor hiccups though).
-You can only carry one weapon from each class at a time.
+You can only carry one weapon from each class at a time, and each of them not currently wielded (except grenades) can be seen on Anderson's back and legs in third-person view.
 This can get pretty tricky, especially with slot 4, which houses most of your heavier firearms (marksman rifles, assault rifles, portable machine guns and grenade launchers).
 This forces you to choose your load out carefully according to your current situation, since you can't carry both a marksman rifle and an assault rifle at the same time, etc. Sadly, it also gets a little ridiculous occasionally : You can't carry a simple silenced pistol and an SMG at the same time (as the tutorial is eager to inform you).

 - Idiosyncratic Difficulty Levels:

 - Infinite Flashlight